 The Collaborative Divorce Process

-The process is non-adversarial, despite the spouses’ history, and redirects the focus from vindication or punishment to the needs and interests of the parties, and especially those of any children involved.
+The process is designed to be non-adversarial, regardless of the spouses’ history, and redirects the focus from vindication or punishment to the needs and interests of all parties — especially children.
 To be considered a collaborative divorce, all parties and professionals must agree to follow the guidelines set out by the participation agreement and the law.

 Step 1: Qualifying For Collaborative Divorce

 Ask your attorney about the collaborative divorce process to decide if this is the right option for your case.
 Chances are, if you are interested in a divorce that preserves your ability to transition in a healthy way into the next stage of your life, a collaborative divorce might be something to seriously consider.